Since 1969, restaurant, hotel, travel & other witty reviews by a handpicked, worldwide team of discerning professionals—and your views, too.

 Ikura: salmon roe

-Kaiseki: multicourse menu of luxury dishes reflecting the seasons with the use of seasonal foods and artistic dinnerware and presentation
+Kaiseki: multicourse menu of luxury Japanese dishes reflecting the seasons with the use of seasonal foods and artistic dinnerware and presentation

 Kani: crab